 Aside from enjoying the fresh air, you can guarantee a healthy work-life balance while living in Grenada since there are plenty of things to do when you’re not at work.
 You can take up water sports like surfing, snorkelling, and kayaking.

-If you're into , you'll find many scenic hikes to conquer around the island.
+If you’re into hiking, you’ll find many scenic hikes to conquer around the island.
 For instance, you can hike through Grand Etang National Park, which has a crater lake in an extinct volcano.
-Bird lovers will especially enjoy exploring this park, as it's home to hundred different bird species.
+Bird lovers will especially enjoy exploring this park, as it’s home to hundred different bird species.
 Other sites worth exploring on a hike are Mt.
 Hartman Dove Sanctuary and the Levera National Park.
-But if you'd rather relax during your work breaks, you can go to Levera beach, a much quieter beach, where you can relax and work on your tan.
+But if you’d rather relax during your work breaks, you can go to Levera beach, a much quieter beach, where you can relax and work on your tan.

 Internet is pretty decent in Grenada, especially in St. George’s, the capital city.
 And while there are not too many co-working spaces, you will find many cafes, bars, and restaurants that offer free Wi-Fi.